 There is also a suggestion that online learning is having an impact in more traditional education settings.
 This was highlighted by a recent survey from Cengage, Bay View Analytics and partners, which revealed that 76 percent of community college students are keen to take some courses completely online in the future.
 It also found that 88 percent of students are currently in online courses.

 Many areas have been transformed by online services, but the impact on the world of education is particularly clear to see in our culture.
 Online lessons and courses have been embraced by a host of sectors, creating a greater level of flexibility for anyone looking to learn new skills.
-From languages to corporate training, there have been some big changes in recent years.
+From languages, and corporate training to online maths tutoring, there have been some big changes in recent years.

 With this in mind, it will be interesting to see how the education sector grows and evolves in the coming years.
 At this point, it seems like online tools will influence for some time to come.